Affiliate Survey Questions You Should Be Asking

 We suggest you create a survey with qualitative data points.
 This will give you more precise, in-depth feedback that can be directly implemented to improve your program.

-Questions like “rate the commission structure 1-5” may be quicker and easier.
-But, this will only give a surface level marker for an affiliate’s satisfaction - instead of providing a comprehensive why or why not, strengths and weaknesses, and what can be improved.
+Questions like “Rate the commission structure 1-5” may be quick and easy.
+But, it will only give a surface level marker for an affiliate’s satisfaction - instead of providing a comprehensive why or why not, strengths and weaknesses, and what can be improved.

 It is possible to combine these methods.
 You can start a survey asking for a rating like “Rate the marketing materials helpful, somewhat helpful or not helpful”.
 Then, you can ask for further explanation like “Please explain your rating”.

-Generally speaking though, survey with less questions but more explicit feedback will be more beneficial than a survey filled with dozens of rating & score questions.
+Generally speaking, a survey with less questions but more explicit feedback will be more beneficial than a survey filled with dozens of rating & score questions.

 “Last year we heard you needed new marketing materials, and this year we worked hard to improve this by revamping our affiliate assets.
 As you can see, your feedback matters and we would love if you could take this quick survey to make our affiliate program even better.”